KINDNESS IS CONTAGIOUS Let Down Your Guard for Kindness

-STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHON KNUTSON Yes, it's an agricultural music video
+STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHON KNUTSON A little parody can go a long way

 MINNEAPOLIS – In a simple, matter-of-fact way, Reina del Cid calls herself a “big nerd.”